austinslatey/austinslatey/README.md

-### Hi there, I'm [Your Name]! 👋
+### Hi there, I'm Austin Slater! 👋

-I'm a Full-Stack Web Developer based in [Your Location].
+I'm a Full-Stack Web Developer based in Minnesota, United States.
 I enjoy building web applications and exploring new technologies.
 Here's a bit about me:

 - 🔭 I’m currently working as an Instructional Specialist for edX, helping students learn web development.
 - 🌱 I’m constantly learning and improving my skills in web and software development.